MetaQAP - A Meta-Learning Approach for Quality-Aware Pretraining in Image Quality Assessment: Proposed Approach

 \subsubsection{Data Partitioning}

 To train and evaluate the model effectively, the dataset is divided into training and validation sets.
 Two validation strategies are commonly used: Cross-Validation is an iterative method divides the dataset into multiple folds, alternating training and validation splits.
 Although cross-validation is comprehensive, it is computationally expensive.
-Conversely, holdout Validation involves splitting the dataset, typically with a larger portion for training and a smaller portion for validation.\\ For this study, we use 80\% of the data for training and 20\% for validation, following standard practices in the field.\\ Given the computational complexity of our approach and trends in the literature, holdout validation is adopted, where 80\% of the data is used for training and 20\% for testing.
-Furthermore, in cross-dataset evaluations, the model is trained on 100\% of one dataset and tested on 100\% of another, ensuring maximum learning from the training data while testing the model's generalization across datasets.
+Conversely, holdout Validation involves splitting the dataset, typically with a larger portion for training and a smaller portion for validation.\\ For model training, 80\% of each dataset is used for training and 20\% for validation.
+Although cross-validation offers more exhaustive evaluation, it is computationally demanding; therefore, the holdout method is adopted for efficiency.
+In cross-dataset evaluation, the model is trained on one dataset (e.g. KonIQ-10K) and tested on a distinct dataset (e.g., LIVE Challenge or BIQ2021) to rigorously assess generalization across unseen domains.